henke443/reno/README.md

 ## Planned features:
-`reno "4C 79 72 61 [utf8:A-z0-9/.\]*10" "00 00 00 00 [??...]" --bin -g test.bin` - To be able to safely edit text in binary files it would be nice to have some way of knowing that the text is followed by (or prepended/surrounded) by some number of valid ascii characters or utf8 characters.
+`reno "4C 79 72 61 [utf8:[A-z0-9]{10}]*10" "00 00 00 00 [??...]" --bin -g test.bin` - To be able to safely edit text in binary files it would be nice to have some way of knowing that the text is followed by (or prepended/surrounded) by some number of valid ascii characters or utf8 characters.
 Having regex enabled when binary searching and replacing could also be useful but I think that could prove to not be very nice, and a simple approach like this would probably be best.
 The three features I'm planning currently are:
-1. [encoding_name:optional_regexish_chars] bracket syntax
+1. [encoding_name:regex]*length bracket syntax
 2. [anything...] triple dots variable length repetition
-2. [anything]*number bracket repetition syntax
+2. [anything]*length bracket repetition syntax